dvicens81/read-api/README.md

    * <root_project_path>/target: java -jar <name_jar_file>

-To test it.
+To test it. (one request by second)

   * http://url:8586/api/read/artist/<id_artist>?type=album&limit=50&offset=1

 By default limit is 50 and offset is 1.